 What is SSL?

 SSL (Security Socket Layer) is an internet security technology that makes the online data more secure.
 It establishes an encrypted link between internet browser and server to ensure the secure communication of information to the final destination.
 Websites that have an SSL standard are capable of keeping the transactions more secure.
-Hence, they succeed in gaining the interest of customers.
+Thus, they succeed in gaining the interest of customers.

-Importance of SSL and Vulnerability of Websites
+Importance of SSL and the Vulnerability of Websites

-Which websites must use SSL?
+Which website must use SSL?

 Necessity of SSL secured websites in emerging e-commerce markets